kamil-kw/pink-is-the-new-kindness/README.md

 It contains a collection of external resources for each of these three parts (individual, friends/family, world) so the user can easily find information depending on their personal needs and circumstances.

-There are also real-life suer stories shared from the community and a form that allows a user to submit and share their own personal experiences with Breast Cancer.
+There are also real-life user stories shared from the community and a form that allows a user to submit and share their own personal experiences with Breast Cancer.

 ## Wireframes